Click here for all links

 The festival started about 20 minutes late and must have affected not only those who have made the effort in Bangalore's very bad roads and traffic to come in good time but a disadvantage to the last artiste who often suffers anyway because the audience in any city gets fidgety and wishes to start the return trudge home by 8.30/9pm.
 Anuradha and hubby Vikranth waited perhaps for hall to fill in the beginning and their own students of Drishti showed how neighbourhood classes are doing their bit to popularise Indian dance.
 The group work gelled well with each dancer acquitting well.
 The sole solo act was so-so.
 There was no proper finish to one-legged poses.
 An organiser has enough on head to attend to, prior to even a one-day event, so why dance?

 Matching Padukka (as Dr. Padma Subrahmanyam is called fondly, universally) totally was the music orchestra with student/bahu Dr.Gayathri Kannan and her daughter Mahati singing.
-Saraswati sits on their kanthth (vocal chords).
+Saraswati sits on their kanthth (vocal cords).
 While the mother is nightingale, the daughter is koel.
 Live music singing for almost 2 hours and no fatigue?
 Veena vidwan - nephew too of Padukka - Balakrishnan Kannan played the veena of which each note and string was so clear that one knew that pure sound exists.
 Kartik junior on mridangam and an excellent flute completed the orchestra that filled the hall named after a famed violinist Chowdaiah and designed to look like a violin from an aerial view.

 Shama Krishna, the fine Kuchipudi dancer, compered with grace and good taste.
 Lights were superb.
 The hall was full and this is the first time in 25 years I've been here in this city my wife loves and made home that I saw audiences stay till end, even at the late hour of 9.45pm!
 The standing ovation said it all.
 By 8pm most folks start going home.
 By 8.30pm most halls get empty.
 Not when Dr. Padma Subrahmanyam performed.
 Did she perform?
 Or did she just live her religion?
 Dance is her religion.
 Bhagavad Gita, Krishna lore is her way of life.
 Where did art begin and where did life?